Updated: Nov 1, 2022

 A review of literature about tension headaches shows us that tension headaches are often associated with changes in the levels of three chemical substances in the body - Serotonin, Bradykinins, and Substance P. (11)

 Bradykinins mediate the inflammatory response, increase vasodilatation (expansion of arteries and veins), and cause contraction of smooth muscle - which can lead to to peripheral sensitization.
 (11)

 Substance P functions as a neurotransmitter especially in the transmission of pain impulses from peripheral receptors to the central nervous system.
 (12)

 Note: This article focuses on tension headaches, but it should be noted that these chemicals are also involved in migraine headaches.

 Irritated or inflamed soft tissue within the body releases Bradykinin, Serotonin, and Substance P, all of which can cause a sensitization of nerve endings resulting in pain and headaches.
 (2)

 Therefore, (it is hypothesized) if we remove the physical restrictions that are caused by poor posture, muscle imbalances, previous injuries, and other physical factors, we can often eliminate associated pain, resolve chronic headaches, and even prevent tension headaches from occurring in the first place.
-(16) This is what we have experienced in our clinical practice.
+(16) This is what we have experienced in our clinical practice over the last three decades.

 Tension headaches usually last between half an hour to an hour, but can continue to return for weeks.

 People who suffer from tension headaches often describe their headaches as a dull ache (mild to moderate intensity), or they may experience them as a band of tightness around the sides of their head (pressure or tightness).
 This band may even feel like a vice compressing the skull.

 In severe cases the pain may even feel like a hooded cape that drapes over and across the shoulders.
 In such severe cases, the causes of the tension headache may involve more areas than just the head (basically affecting a larger kinetic chain).
 (3)